opendaylight/docs/docs/release-notes/upgrade-process.rst

 JDK 11 Version
 ^^^^^^^^^^^^^^
-Aluminium requires Java 11, both during compile-time and run-time.
+Silicon requires Java 11, both during compile-time and run-time.
-Make sure to install JDK 11 corresponding to at least openjdk-11.0.6, and that the JAVA_HOME environment variable is points to the JDK directory.
+Make sure to install JDK 11 corresponding to at least openjdk-11.0.8, and that the JAVA_HOME environment variable is points to the JDK directory.

-Controller is a MRI project
+InfraUtils is a MRI project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Unlike in previous releases, the Controller project has joined the MRI family at the start of Aluminium Simultaneous Release cycle.
+Unlike in previous releases, the Controller project has joined the MRI family at the end of Aluminium Simultaneous Release cycle.
-Going forward it is an error to depend on any ``org.opendaylight.controller`` with a ``-SNAPSHOT`` version.
+Going forward it is an error to depend on any ``org.opendaylight.infrautils`` with a ``-SNAPSHOT`` version.